From Noisy Labels to Intrinsic Structure: A Geometric-Structural Dual-Guided Framework for Noise-Robust Medical Image Segmentation: Introduction

-To address the challenges of noisy annotations, we propose the Geometric-Structural Dual-Guided Network (GSD-Net), a unified framework that integrates multiple complementary modules in a forward-collaborative manner (Fig.~\ref{figure_module_work}).
-Specifically, GSD-Net first employs a dual-model co-regularization strategy and leverages the small-loss criterion to identify reliable regions, thereby providing a stable supervisory foundation for subsequent refinement.
-Building on this, the Geometric Distance-Aware (GDA) module reweights losses using geometric priors to further strengthen supervision in trustworthy regions and suppress noise-induced interference.
-Subsequently, the Structure-Guided Label Refinement (SGLR) module dynamically fuses the predictions of two networks under superpixel-based structural constraints to correct noisy labels and recover the supervisory signals skipped by the small-loss strategy.
-At the same time, the GDA module alleviates the negative effects of erroneous corrections, preventing the model from overfitting to erroneous pseudo-labels.
-Finally, the Knowledge Transfer (KT) module transfers local structural information between randomly paired images to enhance cross-sample diversity, thereby improving robustness and further facilitating more accurate label correction in the SGLR module.
-Through this progressive and synergistic design, GSD-Net establishes a positive interaction among reliability, label refinement, and cross-sample diversity, ultimately enabling robust segmentation under diverse and clinically realistic noise conditions.
 The main contributions of this study are summarized as follows: \begin{itemize} \item We propose GSD-Net, a unified framework for noise-robust medical image segmentation that holistically integrates reliability, structural guidance, and cross-sample diversity into a forward-collaborative design. \item This framework enhances robustness through a synergistic mechanism that consolidates reliable supervision with geometric priors, refines noisy regions via structural constraints, and enriches supervision by transferring diverse local patterns across images, with these processes working in concert within a unified framework. \item Extensive experiments on six public datasets, including simulated noise and real annotation noise caused by inter-expert variability, demonstrate that our method achieves robust performance and effectively mitigates inter-expert inconsistencies. \end{itemize}